 Our current city-wide crime alerts are listed below.
 To receive specific crime alerts for your neighborhood, please sign up for our alerts on Nixle.

-- Never leave your deliveries unattended on your front porch.
+- Never leave your valuables unattended (phone, purse, wallet, etc.).

 - Wait until asked before taking out your credit card or checkbook.
 An enterprising thief would love to shoulder surf to get your account information.

 - Tell a security guard or store employee if you see an unattended bag or package.
 The same applies if you are using mass transit.

 - Carry a purse with a zipper.
 Deter pickpockets by carrying your purse in front of your body and keeping it zipped closed.

 - If you carry a wallet, keep it in an inner coat pocket or front pants pocket.

 - Pickpockets utilize distraction to create an opportunity to snatch your property, so be aware when someone gets into your personal space.
 Always try to keep your property in your line of sight whenever you are out and about.

 - Do not buy more than you can carry.
 If you know you will be getting more that you can manage on your own, plan to take a family member with you or ask a store employee to help you carry your packages to the car.